Candy and Chips:

-If I really want something sweet, I will eat a piece of candy with less than 10 g of sugar.
+If I really want something sweet, I will eat a piece of candy with less than 10g of sugar.
 If I find that I cannot stop eating the entire bag or package of candy, I do not buy that kind again.
+For Halloween, I buy candy I don’t like to hand out to the children trick-or-treating so I am not tempted to eat it.

-Hot chocolate packets have too much sugar.
-But if you buy a canister of a hot chocolate mix, you can usually measure it out and mix it with water to be under 10 g of sugar.
+Hot chocolate packets have too much sugar, especially if they contain mini marshmallows.
+But if you buy a canister of a hot chocolate mix, you can usually measure it out and mix it with water to be under 10g of sugar.

 Flavored instant oatmeal packets usually have too much sugar in them.
-When I make a packet of instant apple cinnamon oatmeal with 12 g of sugar, I only eat ¾ of the cooked oatmeal to take it under 10 g.
+When I make a packet of instant apple cinnamon oatmeal with 12g sugar, I only eat ¾ of the cooked oatmeal to take it under 10g.

-If I am craving ice cream, I will have a mini ice cream sandwich or mini ice cream cone that says on the nutrition label that it has 10 or less g of sugar per serving.
-Or, I will cut an ice cream sandwich in half to get it under 10 g of sugar and put the other half in a freezer baggie in the freezer for later.
+If I am craving ice cream, I will have a mini ice cream sandwich or mini ice cream cone that says on the nutrition label it has 10g sugar or less per serving.
+Or, I will cut an ice cream sandwich in half to get it under 10g of sugar and put the other half in a freezer baggie in the freezer for later.
 If I find that I cannot stop eating the entire box of ice cream treats, I will not buy that kind again.
 If my family members like the kind of ice cream I buy, I buy it in the regular size version for them.
 If they see the regular size version in the freezer, they will leave my mini version alone so there will actually be one left when I want to eat it.
-Do not eat the ice cream sandwich with hot fudge and caramel ice cream toppings, whipped cream, crushed candy bars, nuts, bananas, and a maraschino cherry or you will go over 10 g of sugar.

 Angel Food Cake and Sherbet: